-The Territorial component of the Corps was not authorized until 1940 and combined with the New Zealand Army Ordnance Corps in 1946.
+The New Zealand Army Ordnance Corps maintained the Army throughout the difficult years of the interbellum and, at the onset of the Second World War, rapidly expanded.
+The Territorial component of the Corps was in 1940 and combined with the New Zealand Army Ordnance Corps in 1946.

 Copyright © Robert McKie 2017